-Carolina Eye Associates participates in national and international clinical research studies, often referred to as clinical trials.
-Clinical trials allow for the scientific testing necessary to develop new and improved drugs and therapies.
-These studies are tightly regulated and most are controlled by the U.S. Food and Drug Administration.
+Carolina Eye Associates participates in national and international clinical research studies, often referred to as clinical trials, which allows for the scientific testing necessary to develop new and improved drugs and therapies.
+These studies are tightly regulated and most are controlled by the USDA.

 In a clinical trial, new drugs and therapies are tested in a scientific way.
 In some trials, half of the patients receive an experimental therapy and the other half receive a placebo (a harmless pill or medicine that has no therapeutic effect).
 During this type of trial, neither the patient nor the doctor knows which therapy the patient has received.
 This is done to eliminate bias and subjectivity in the results.

 Because most clinical trials require very specific clinical findings to be present in study patients, some patients are not eligible to participate in the trials.
-If you want more information about these trials, please contact our clinical trial coordinator, Lisa Fulghum, by emailing firstname.lastname@example.org.
-Our coordinator can give you additional information about the inclusion and exclusion criteria for each study.
+For more information about these trials, please contact our clinical trial coordinator, Lisa Fulghum at firstname.lastname@example.org.
+Lisa can provide additional information about the inclusion and exclusion criteria for each study.

 Carolina Eye is currently participating in the following clinical trials:

 Verana Health, Inc./”Field Test of Glaucoma Outcomes Survey” (GOS) – Currently recruiting/enrolling